| Title: | Genetic Algorithm and Particle Swarm Optimization |

 par |

-point (parameters' value) at which |
+point (parameter values) at which |

 eps |

-numeric vector representing increment of the |
+numeric vector representing the increment of the |

 method |